 Hazing Will be understood to be any activity undertaken or situation created, by any individual, group of individuals or organization, in which individuals are voluntarily or involuntarily subjected to activities that have the potential to harass, intimidate, impart pain, humiliate, invite ridicule or cause undue mental or physical fatigue or distress, or to cause mutilation, laceration, or bodily injury.
 The express or implied consent of the victim will not be a defense.
 National Origin Means a person's country of birth or ancestor's country of birth.
 Parent Means the biological, adoptive or foster parent, guardian or person in parental relation to the student.
 Plagiarism Representing the work(s) or idea(s) of another not necessarily those of a student, including the work of artificial intelligence applications when not specifically directed to use by teachers, as one's own through the deliberate omission of acknowledgement or reference.
 Race Means a group of persons related by a common descent or heredity.
 For purposes of enumeration the U.S. Census Bureau uses terms such as: "White/Caucasian", "Black/African American/African-descent, "Asian", "Bi-racial", "Hispanic/Latino" etc. to describe and classify the inhabitants of the United States.
 Religion Means specific fundamental beliefs and practices generally agreed to by large numbers of the group or a body of persons adhering to a particular set of beliefs and practices.
 Religious Practice Means a term including practices and observances such as attending worship services, wearing religious garb or symbols, praying at prescribed times, displaying religious objects, adhering to certain dietary rules, refraining from certain activities, proselytizing, etc. Sabotage The intentional or reckless destruction of another student's work to be submitted for evaluation.
+School Day The entirety of every instructional day as required by subdivision 7 of the Educational Law Section 3604 during all instructional time and non-instructional time, including but not limited to homeroom periods, lunch, recess, study halls, and passing time.
 School Function Means any school-sponsored extra-curricular event or activity.
 Education Law Section 11(2) School Property Means in or within any building, structure, athletic playing field, playground, parking lot or land contained within the real property boundary line of a public elementary or secondary school, or in or on a school bus.
 Education Law Section 11(1) School Bus Means every motor vehicle owned and operated for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity, to or from school or school activities, or, privately owned and operated for compensation for the transportation of pupils, children of pupils, teachers and other persons acting in a supervisory capacity to or from school or school activities (Education Law Section 11[1] and Vehicle and Traffic Law Section 142).
 Sex Means the biological and physiological characteristics that define men and women.
 (MALE and FEMALE denote "sex".)
 Sexual Orientation Means actual or perceived heterosexuality, homosexuality, or bisexuality (Education Law Section 11[5]).